Obtaining research data from other organisations in Norway

 The manager of a research project should nevertheless check that these are in place before disclosing data to OsloMet.

 When collecting data from other organisations that have a data protection official, for example a health trust or regional health authority, check with the data protection official.
 Enquiries to, for example, a municipality (the party from which you need to 'borrow' research data) should be accompanied by an information letter to the data controller stating how the data will be used.

-See also NSD's website: What is your area of research?
+See also NSD's website for more information about collecting data in research.
 Here you will find an updated and quality assured overview of procedures for collecting data for various areas such as kindergartens, schools, internet, workplaces, prisons, through web forms, observations and vulnerable groups.